digitranslab/jumpstart/docs/docs/setup/system-requirements.md

 title: System Requirements
 ---

-This document covers all the system requirements for self-hosting ToolJet.
+This document covers all the system requirements for self-hosting JumpStart.

 :::info
-The official Docker tag for the Enterprise Edition is tooljet/tooljet:ee-lts-latest.
+The official Docker tag for the Enterprise Edition is digitranslab/jumpstart:ee-lts-latest.
 :::

 ## Operating Systems

 ### Supported Linux distribution

-[ToolJet images](https://hub.docker.com/r/tooljet/tooljet/tags) can run on any Linux machine with x86 architecture (64-bit).
-Ensure that your system meets the minimum requirements specified below before installing ToolJet.
+[JumpStart images](https://hub.docker.com/r/digitranslab/jumpstart/tags) can run on any Linux machine with x86 architecture (64-bit).
+Ensure that your system meets the minimum requirements specified below before installing JumpStart.

 ### Microsoft Windows

-ToolJet is developed for Linux-based operating systems.
-Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run ToolJet on Windows.
+JumpStart is developed for Linux-based operating systems.
+Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run JumpStart on Windows.

 ## VM deployments: